 Answer: Applicants must be U.S. Citizens, non-citizen nationals of the U.S., or have been admitted to the U.S. for permanent residence and have a valid green card number before applying to the program.

-25. I will complete all the requirements for my Doctoral level degree a few months after the scheduled program start date.
+25. I will complete all the requirements for my qualifying degree a few months after the scheduled program start date.
 Can I still apply?

 Answer: No, all degree requirements (including thesis defense) must be complete before applying.